lblod/prepare-submissions-for-export-service/README.md

 # prepare-submissions-for-export-service

-Microservice that listens to the delta notifier and prepares sent submissions for export
+Microservice that listens to the delta notifier and prepares sent submissions for export, flagging them following predefined rules.

 ## Installation
 Add the following snippet to your `docker-compose.yml`: